log0div0/testo/docs/reference/Conditions.md

 The syntax is pretty much straightforward: an `if` clause consists of an `expression` which may be evaluated into either `true` or `false`.
 If the expression value is `true`, the main action block is run.
 If the exression is equal to `false`, then the `else` action block is reached (if there is any `else` clause).

-Inside both action blocks ("main" and "else") all the actions, conditions and cycles are allowed.
+Inside both action blocks ("main" and "else") all the actions, nested conditions and loops are allowed.

 Conditions may be stacked as follows: